 If journaling is something you’ve been intrigued by, but just haven’t been able to bring yourself to do it, you’ve found yourself in the right place.

-Because this article right here folks, is the ultimate guide to get you to start journaling for your mental health.
+Because this article right here, is the ultimate guide to get you to start journaling for your mental health, by getting the most out of your journaling.

 First, I’m going over some myths about journaling that might be getting in your way.